 Italian Aperitivo: Going to Italy for the Aperitif!

-While the good days are still here and we are in the middle of the Italian Week in Montreal, we have decided to offer some very Italian suggestions for the Italian Aperitivo and more!
+Italian is known to be festive.
+So we have decided to offer you some very Italian suggestions for the Italian Aperitivo and more!

 Classic cocktails for the Italian Aperitivo.

 You probably all know the Spritz.
 Made with an Italian Apero, but in addition to the classic Aperol of the Campari family we will propose some others.
 But let’s start with his story.

 The story of Aperol Spritz and the Aperol Classic